 LCRP staff and Dr. Judith Maxwell of the Tulane University coordinate an annual Tunica language immersion workshop in January.
 Using a proven teaching model developed by Dr. Maxwell, the four-day workshop concentrates on training that enables participants to learn, speak and understand the Tunica language.
 The workshop provides a valuable training opportunity for individuals who may serve as instructors and assistant instructors for summer language camps and ongoing language classes.
 New language learners from the Tunica-Biloxi community are encouraged to attend.

 Cultural & Educational Resources Center (CERC) Library

 LCRP formally open the CERC Library to the public on July 27, 2015.
 Hours of operation are Monday-Friday, 9 a.m. – 4 p.m.
 The library is non-circulating, requiring patrons to view collections in the library only.
-As a special library and information center, the collections compliment the Tunica-Biloxi Museum and provide opportunity for more in-depth study and research on Tunica-Biloxi and other southeast indigenous cultures.
-The library currently contains just over 1,400 titles.
+As a special library and information center, the collections complement the Tunica-Biloxi Museum and provide opportunity for more in-depth study and research on Tunica-Biloxi and other southeast indigenous cultures.
+The library currently contains over 1,700 titles.